People

 Established researcher

-I am a post-doctoral researcher with a background in architecture and urbanism.
+I am an established researcher with a background in architecture and urbanism, focusing on action research.
 My interest is in transdisciplinary research to create sustainable, vibrant, and inclusive cities.
-I am part of the "Cultural Studies of Science" group at the TdLab and working on the Horizon Europe project "Delivering the next generation of Open Integrated Assessment Models for Net-Zero sustainable development" (DIAMOND).
-Details on Stephanie's webpage
+I am part of the "Cultural Studies of Science and Technology" group at the TdLab and working on the Horizon Europe project "Delivering the next generation of Open Integrated Assessment Models for Net-Zero sustainable development" (DIAMOND).
+I am the co-founder of external page LightUp and a member of the art collective, external page Botaki Factory.
+Details on Stephanie's webpage.

 Postdoctoral Researcher